bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 # SOCKS
-As Living off the Foreign Land heavily depends on SOCKS, this article will start with an explanation on what SOCKS is and what the difference is between its various versions.
+As Living Off the Foreign Land heavily depends on SOCKS, this article will start with an explanation on what SOCKS is and what the difference is between its various versions.

 ## SOCKS
 SOCKS stands for Socket Secure and is a protocol used for OSI model layer 4 (TCP/UDP) network communication between a client and a server through an intermediary proxy server.
 SOCKS is used for purposes like hiding your actual IP for privacy reasons and for reaching hosts that are not reachable directly.
 This looks as follows.